ethereum/py-wasm/README.md

 pytest tests/
 ```

-Part of the test suite includes the *spec* tests from the official Web Assembly
+Part of the test suite includes the *spec* tests from the official WebAssembly
 spec.
 These are found under `./tests/spec`.

 It is often useful to view logging output when running tests.
 This can be done with: